minblock/compute/doc/masternode-budget.md

 1. Prepare collateral transaction
 --

 In this transaction we prepare collateral for "_cool-project_".
-This proposal will pay _1200_ COMPUTE, _12_ times over the course of a year totaling _24000_ COMPUTE.
+This proposal will pay _1200_ PUTEz, _12_ times over the course of a year totaling _24000_ PUTEz.

 **Warning: if you change any fields within this command, the collateral transaction will become invalid.**